khanshoaib3/minecraft-access/docs/changelogs/latest.md

 - Enhance `build` workflow's edge case handling
 - My pull request to the minecraft-access-i18n repository is needed for the extra text strings I added in this pull request I have implemented speech and mouse simulation support for MacOS using JNA calls to the Objective C runtime and other native MacOS libraries, so no external libraries or tools need to be installed.
+There is a corresponding pull request in the i18n repo that should be merged alongside this